Pengwei-Yang/mig-lab-website/index.md

 {% capture text %}

-Multi-modal Intelligence Group (MIG) focuses on Intelligent Visual Capturing Systems, Intelligent Visual Perception Systems, and Intelligent Embodied Aerial AI Systems and it has continuously published papers in these areas.
+MIG focuses on Intelligent Visual Capturing Systems, Intelligent Visual Perception Systems, and Intelligent Embodied Aerial AI Systems and it has continuously published papers in these areas.

 {%
   include button.html